WindJammer6/12.-Data-Structures-and-Algorithms-Learning-Journey-Python/README.md

 (Funnily enough, when I first looked at LeetCode I had no idea how to navigate their website.
 I saw they had an answer template where you can type in your code answers but it contained many different kinds of programming languages.
 Obviously I went for the one I knew, Python.
 But then there was 2 options, Python and Python3.
 Then I looked at the starting code (at the time I didn't know about Object-Oriented Programming and Classes yet) and I couldn't tell which was the one I was supposed to use.
 Furthermore, I was literally unable to understand any of the questions and give any relevant answer.
 So as you can see, this is how disastrous my first LeetCode experience was.
-(Eventually
-I found out I was using Python3, after copy-pasting some of the usual codes I've written and asking ChatGPT hahaha...))
+(Eventually I found out I was using Python3, which I'm pretty sure is the version everyone using Python is using, after copy-pasting some of the usual codes I've written and asking ChatGPT hahaha...))

 Learning and Practices are both organised under each folder for their respective Data Structure/Algorithm.